RollingRabz/DE_TEST/03-data-engineering-skill-test/01-setup-database/README.md

 pgcli -h localhost -p 5432 -u root -d data_DB
 ```

-2. pgadmin(manage the PostgreSQL database using GUI which easier to use than terminal)
+2. pgAdmin (a GUI tool for managing the PostgreSQL database, which is easier to use than the terminal).

 ```
 http://localhost:8080/